Cartoon Network (Canada): As Teletoon (1997–2023)

 Teletoon was licensed as a bilingual service in both English and French, being one of only two Canadian specialty services with such a license; the channel maintains two feeds under the license, with the French feed operating under the branding Télétoon.
-At the original licensing hearing before the CRTC, the network's operators had stated that the two channels "would be similar in nature and programmed with a similar attitude towards them", but that there may be differences in their programming due to market differences (including Quebec's prohibition on advertising to children) and program rights.
-To this end, Teletoon often commissioned programming to air in both English and French whenever possible.
+At the original licensing hearing before the CRTC, the network's operators had stated that the two channels "would be similar in nature and programmed with a similar attitude towards them", but that there would be differences in their programming due to market differences (including Quebec's prohibition on advertising to children) and program rights.
+Teletoon often commissioned programming to air in both English and French.

 Secondary logo for Teletoon utilized from 2001 until 2007.
 This wordmark was used in tandem with the previous logo.

 As a condition of the license, Teletoon committed to devoting 40% of its programming to Canadian content in its first year of operation, gradually increasing by five per cent yearly to 60% by 2002.
 Over a similar timeframe, it also committed to similarly have at least half of its programming financed by, and commissioned from third parties unaffiliated with its owners.

-In 1998, network management decided to focus on renewals instead of new shows—adopting a more cautious strategy than launching a significant number of new series, as it had in the prior year.
+In 1998, network management decided to focus on renewals instead of new shows, adopting a more cautious strategy than launching a significant number of new series, as it had in the prior year.
 By 2001, the channel had invested over $96 million into 98 original productions since its launch; Teletoon's director of original programming Madeleine Levesque stated that "I don't think any other broadcaster has contributed so much, so well, so fast."

 Teletoon's final logo used in Canada from 2007 to 2023; originally rendered flat in 2007, it became a 3D glossy logoform in 2011.
-However, this logo is still used in Quebec.
+However, this logo continues to be used in its French-language counterpart.

 On March 4, 2013, Corus Entertainment announced that it would acquire Astral's stake in Teletoon, giving it full ownership.
-The sale was part of divestitures tied to Astral Media's proposed sale to Bell Media, which had earlier been rejected by the CRTC in October 2012 for competition reasons.
+The sale was part of divestitures tied to Astral Media's proposed sale to Bell Media, which had earlier been rejected by the CRTC in October 2012, for competition reasons.
 Corus's purchase was cleared by the Competition Bureau two weeks later on March 18; the transaction was approved by the CRTC on December 20, 2013, and completed on January 1, 2014.
-The channel was subsequently brought under the new Corus Kids division as part of a reorganization in February 2014, alongside YTV and Nelvana.
+The channel was subsequently brought under the Corus Kids division as part of a reorganization in February 2014, alongside YTV and Nelvana.
 Teletoon and its sister networks would maintain separate management from YTV.

 As Cartoon Network (2023–present)

-On February 21, 2023, Corus announced that Teletoon would be rebranded as Cartoon Network on March 27, 2023; the existing Cartoon Network channel concurrently relaunched under Cartoon Network's sibling brand Boomerang (which will be devoted to library programming and classic franchises); the Teletoon brand would continue to be used for its companion streaming service Teletoon+, and its French-language feed.
+On February 21, 2023, Corus announced that Teletoon would be rebranded as Cartoon Network on March 27, 2023; the previous Cartoon Network channel concurrently relaunched under Cartoon Network's sibling brand Boomerang (which is devoted to library programming and classic franchises); the Teletoon brand continues to be used for its companion streaming service Teletoon+ and its French-language feed.